NPS Alternatives: Why One-Question Surveys Can’t Capture the Complexity of B2B

 Instead of relying on one score, collect short open comments and run sentiment analysis or qualitative coding.
 Patterns matter more than point values.

-4. Track Relationship Signals
+4. What Relationship Signals Predict Risk in B2B?

 Go beyond opinion.
 Combine feedback with behavioral data: meeting attendance, communication patterns, product usage consistency, stakeholder involvement.
 These signals speak louder than one checkbox.